Overview

 Alternative Pathway for Students Not Completing Fourth University Examination in Midwifery

 The BSc (Hons) Health Studies (Women's Health) is an honours bachelors' degree pathway for students who do not satisfy the pass standard for the Part B practice module (NU4075).
-Students who do not pass the Part B practice module for Year 4 of the BSc (Hons) Midwifery at the Autumn Examinations or at the first attempt in a Repeat year will re-register for the non-clinical BSc (Hons) in Health Studies (Women's Health).
+Students who do not pass the Part B practice module for Year 4 of the BSc (Hons) Midwifery on the first and repeat attempts as per module descriptor will re-register for the non-clinical BSc (Hons) in Health Studies (Women's Health).

 To complete the BSc (Hons) Health Studies (Women's Health), a student must pass all Part A modules for the fourth-year BSc Midwifery Examinations and achieve a pass in the Part B independent study module NU4044 (15 credits).
 This pathway does not confer eligibility to practice as a Registered Midwife.
 Programme requirements are outlined on the corresponding page.